Prag8855/aab/content/guides/mail-a-letter.md

     - **mit Rückschein**
         They need someone's signature to deliver the letter.
 You get a copy of the signature.
 Use it to send a job resignation.

 Registered letters are not faster than normal letters.[^2] The recipient can be on vacation, refuse to open the door, or pretend that you sent them an empty page.[^3] It's not a perfect solution.
-The safest way to send a letter is to hire a messenger (*Bote*).
+The safest way to send a letter is to hire a messenger (*Bote*), or to deliver the letter yourself with a witness.

 ### How to send a registered letter